uniconstructor/demandbaselabs/FormConnector/README.md

 ```

 In this basic implementation, `Email` is the `id` of the the user-facing email field, and `Company` is the `id` of the user-facing company field.
 This simplified example assumes that any hidden fields captured uses the standard `db_[api_name]` naming convention.
 See **Configuration Options** for `fieldMap` for more on mapping to your existing fields.
 See also `fieldPrefix` and `fieldSuffix` to establish your own naming convention.

+###Marketo Integration

+This section is form Marketo Forms 2.0 which introduced changes to the way Demandbase must integrate.

+#####Using Landing Page Templates
+1. Create or Open a landing page template
+2. Click "Edit Draft"
+3. (If editing existing) Remove ALL existing Demandbase code and links to files
+4. At the end of the page, just before the closing </body> tag, copy and paste in your Demandbase script that you are learning to make on this page
+5. Preview and Approve the template

+#####Editing a Single Landing Page
+1. Create or Open a landing page
+2. Click "Edit Draft"
+3. (If editing existing) Remove ALL existing Demandbase code including in the "Page Meta Tags" settings
+4. Drag and Drop an HMTL element from the right hand side of the page into the editing pane
+5. In the popup window, copy and paste in your Demandbase script that you are learning to make on this page
+6. Preview and Approve the landing page

 #Configuration Options
 <!--##Connect Function-->